szupi-ipuzs/esphome-external-components/README.md

     components: mr_bridge
 ```

-2. Add a switch and specify 2 gpio outputs as pin_forward and pin_reverse.
-You also need to define pulse_length (number 5-10000) which specifies number of esphome loops during which the outputs should be driven high.
+2. Add a switch and specify 2 gpio outputs as `pin_forward` and `pin_reverse`.
+You also need to define `pulse_length` which specifies the time (in ms) during which the outputs should be driven high.
+The maximum value is 10000ms (10 seconds).\
+Additional optional `optimistic` parameter (True/False) specifies if the switch state should be changed immediately (True) or only after the pulse is finished (False).
+The default is True.

 ``` yaml
 switch: